HimanshuS10/HimanshuS10/README.md

 **`Student/Developer/Entrepreneur`**

 Hello!
 I'm Himanshu Seervi, a passionate software engineer and an entrepreneur.
-Currently immersed in the exciting world of SaaS.
+Currently on the process of building my own company SaaS Company.
 As a first-year student at the University of Guelph, where I'm pursuing a degree in Software Engineering, I bring a fresh perspective to the dynamic field of technology.
 With just over a year of hands-on experience in programming, I am driven by a fervent curiosity to explore innovative solutions and contribute to the ever-evolving landscape of software development.

 <h3 align="left">Connect with me:</h3>
 <p align="left">